The Ultimate KPI Guide

 Why you need a KPI implementation plan

 KPIs are like New Year fitness resolutions.
 Many of us start off with strong resolve, but quickly get sidetracked by everyday life.
-Breaking down the KPI rollout process into basic steps can help you stay on track and stop you being overwhelmed.
+Breaking down the KPI roll-out process into basic steps can help you stay on track and stop you becoming overwhelmed.

-How to define KPIs for large or complex organisations
+How to Develop KPIs for Large, Complex or Mission-based Organisations

-ROKS Enterprise: for large, complex or mission-based organisations.
-This approach is based on KPI Trees, an incredibly powerful and flexible, visual KPI selection method.
-This is the right choice for organisations that can dedicates time and resource to KPI design and definition.
+The ROKS Enterprise approach is for medium to large, complex, or mission-based organisations.
+At the heart of the approach lies KPI Trees, an incredibly powerful and flexible visual KPI creation method.
+The Enterprise approach is the right choice for organisations that can dedicate time and resources to the development of performance measures.

 ROKS Enterprise: Each step in detail